rust-lang/rfcs/text/3349-mixed-utf8-literals.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The tokenizer should accept all escape codes in both `""` and `b""` literals.
+The tokenizer should accept all known escape codes in both `""` and `b""` literals.
-Only a regular string literal is checked for invalid UTF-8, but only at the point where the token is converted to a string literal AST node.
+Only a regular string literal is checked to be valid UTF-8 afterwards.

-Just like how `$_:tt` accepts a thousand-digit integer literal but `$_:literal` does not, a `$_:tt` should accept `"\x80"`, but `$_:literal` should not.
-Similar, proc macros should be able to consume invalid UTF-8 string literals as `TokenTree`.

 # Drawbacks
 [drawbacks]: #drawbacks